prgr4m/patron/readme.md

     - create modular orm support so people can just plug in their own
 - update docs to have feature matrix and road map
 - multi page public docs for easier navigation on users
+- when adding frontend work flow, should overwrite .bowerrc and point to frontend dir

 ## Change Log